denosaurabh/mod26/README.md

 implementation of different ciphers & encryptions.

-This project was coded alongside- while I was reading the book "The Mathematics of Secrets" (<a href="https://amzn.in/d/0dkXNyTh">https://amzn.in/d/0dkXNyTh</a>)
+This project was coded alongside- while I was reading the book <a href="https://amzn.in/d/0dkXNyTh">The Mathematics of Secrets</a>
 </pre>